qr kod na stranku

 Lancashire emerged as a major commercial and industrial region during the Industrial Revolution.
 Liverpool and Manchester grew into its largest cities, with economies built around the docks and the cotton mills respectively.

-neighbours: Cumbria, West Yorkshire, Greater Manchester, Merseyside, North Yorkshire
+Neighbours: Cumbria, West Yorkshire, Greater Manchester, Merseyside, North Yorkshire

-subregions: Blackburn with Darwen, Blackpool, Lancaster and Wyre, Mid Lancashire, East Lancashire, Chorley and West Lancashire
+Subregions: Blackburn with Darwen, Blackpool, Lancaster and Wyre, Mid Lancashire, East Lancashire, Chorley and West Lancashire

-Suggested citation: Michal Páleník: EU regions - Lancashire - UKD4, IZ Bratislava, retrieved from: https://www.iz.sk/en/projects/eu-regions/UKD4
+Suggested citation: Michal Páleník: Europe and its regions in numbers - Lancashire – UKD4, IZ Bratislava, retrieved from: https://www.iz.sk/PUKD4, ISBN: 978-80-970204-9-1, DOI:10.5281/zenodo.10200164

 https://www.iz.sk/en/projects/eu-regions/UKD4